What Is Wealthy Affiliate Bootcamp & Is It Worth Your Time?

 Since the WA training is all based on affiliate marketing, this fits in well too.

 The problem here may be that now there will be hundreds more sites being created – all based on making money with affiliate marketing.

 If you do decide to go the Bootcamp route, my suggestion is really to go against the grain and do something different and certainly niche down and specialise in a specific area, or target a particular audience.

 The reason I created Rags To Niches, was that (at the time) I’d planned to go into various mini niches and talk about building niche websites.

-While that didn’t really happen in the way I had planned, the domain name worked out fine for me, because it does give me a lot of freedom to talk about various ways to make money online – the downside was, it took six months to make my first sale, as my site is pretty broad niche wise.
+While that didn’t really happen in the way I had planned, the domain name worked out fine for me anyway; because it did give me a lot of freedom to talk about various ways to make and save money online.

 In any case, I think there is no doubt that I would have been profitable more quickly, had I started with a more narrow niche in the beginning.